 Students seeking admission into the degree plan in Computer Science must have a bachelor's degree in computer science or a closely related area and extensive background in computer science.
 It is expected that the minimum Graduate Record Examination (GRE) score required for acceptance into the plan be reasonably balanced among the different components of the GRE exam.
-The GRE score (verbal + quantitative) should be a minimum of 300 points, with a minimum quantitative score of 150.
+The GRE score (verbal + quantitative) should be a minimum of 290 points, with a minimum quantitative score of 150.
 Students with bachelor's and master's degrees in related fields of study will be required to complete appropriate background courses.
 The admissions committee, during evaluation of the student's application, will designate courses to be completed before beginning graduate studies.
 Preparatory requirements include proficiency in at least two modular computer programming languages, including C or C++ plus the completion of the following undergraduate courses, their equivalents or successful completion of equivalence exams upon approval from the admissions committee.

-4 hour of Calculus II

-CENG 3511 Lab for Computer Architecture
+CENG 3151 Lab for Computer Architecture

-CENG 3531 Computer Architecture
+CENG 3351 Computer Architecture

 CSCI 3331 Computer Organization and Assembly Language

-CSCI 3333 Data Structures

-CSCI 3532 Advanced Data Structures and Algorithms
+CSCI 3352 Advanced Data Structures and Algorithms

 CSCI 4333 Design of Database Systems

-CSCI 4534 Operating Systems
+CSCI 4354 Operating Systems

-MATH 3131 Introduction to Linear Algebra
+MATH 2414 Calculus II

-SWEN 4432 Software Engineering
+SWEN 4342 Software Engineering

-Calculus II: not offered at UHCL